Daniel L. Doctoroff

 Daniel Louis Doctoroff (born July 11, 1958) is an American businessman and former government official.
-From 2015 to 2021, he served as Chief Executive Officer of Sidewalk Labs, a startup company he helped found, focused on technology for city life.
-Previously, he was the CEO and President of Bloomberg L.P., Deputy Mayor for Economic Development and Rebuilding for New York City under Mike Bloomberg from January 2002 to December 31, 2007, led New York City's bid for the 2008 and 2012 Summer Olympics, and was a managing partner at Oak Hill Capital Partners, a private equity investment firm.
+From 2015 to 2021, he was Chief Executive Officer of Sidewalk Labs, a startup company he helped found, focused on technology for city life.
+Previously, he was the CEO and President of Bloomberg L.P., Deputy Mayor for Economic Development and Rebuilding for New York City under Mike Bloomberg from January 2002 to December 31, 2007, led New York City's bid for the 2008 and 2012 Summer Olympics, and a managing partner at Oak Hill Capital Partners, a private equity investment firm.

 Early life

 Doctoroff was born in Newark, New Jersey.
-His father, Martin Myles Doctoroff, was a former FBI agent who left the organization when young Doctoroff was two years old and a Michigan Court of Appeals judge.
+His father, Martin Myles Doctoroff, was a former FBI agent who left the organization when Doctoroff was two years old and a Michigan Court of Appeals judge.
 His mother, Allene Doctoroff, was a psychologist who held a PhD.
-He grew up in Birmingham, Michigan, the oldest of four sons.
+He grew up in Birmingham, Michigan, the eldest of four sons.
 He attended Seaholm High School.

 In 1980, Doctoroff received a B.A. degree in government from Harvard College and a J.D. degree from the University of Chicago Law School in 1984.